 I write about social boundaries and everyday life.
 My writing focuses primarily on intersections between the sociology of gender, work, family, social class, spatial design, education, and culture.

 The Stuff of Family Life: How our Homes Reflect our Lives — release date May 4, 2017.
 Available at Rowman & Littlefield, Target.com, and Amazon.
 This book (Rowman & Littlefield), described here, discusses how spaces and objects in homes tell us the story of family roles and relationships in the contemporary United States.
 It is written for a general interest audience and sociology students alike.
-A review of the book can be found here.
+Reviews of the book can be found here and here.
 My commentary on the book can be found here.

 I have compiled my blog posts into a collection entitled Between: Living Life in Neither Extreme.
 You can get the book here!